tiffanyadu/100-days-of-code/log.md

 ### Day 4: February 4, 2017

-**Today's Progress**: Read chapter 1 of YDNJS and started working on the practice challenge.
+**Today's Progress**: Read chapter 1 of YDKJS and started working on the practice challenge.
 Writing a program that checks to see how much coffee and donuts you can buy with a certain budget, and whether or not you can afford it based on your wallet balance.
 I got the main part of the challenge completed and working, even went a little further with it, but still need to rework the layout a bit and finish up the styling.

 **Thoughts:** Excited to get a more thorough understanding of JavaScript!
 Took me a long time to figure out the challenge, but I still managed to write all the code on my own!